catreunion/classic-docu00/docs/graphql/01Catstronauts.md

 // declare a field called name in camelCase with a colon and without commas
 // if a field should never be null (non-nullable), add an exclamation mark after its type
 // declare a field called missions which is an array of Mission enclosed by square brackets
+// if an array has an exclamation point after it, the array cannot be null, but it can be empty.

 const typeDefs = gql`
   type SpaceCat {